 What if a statutory holiday falls during my vacation?

-If you’re covered by the Employment Standards Act (see who’s covered), the Act says your annual vacation is separate from any statutory holidays you’re entitled to.
-If a “stat” holiday falls during your annual vacation, you’re entitled to be treated the same way for your statutory holiday entitlement as you would be if you weren’t on vacation.
-See our guidance on working on a statutory holiday.
+If you’re covered by the Employment Standards Act, the Act says your annual vacation is separate from any statutory holidays you’re entitled to.
+If a stat holiday falls during your annual vacation, you’re entitled to be treated the same way for your statutory holiday entitlement as you would be if you weren’t on vacation.
+See our information on working and statutory holidays.

 Can my employer cut my vacation if I took time off as sick leave?